-If your budget is more limited, you can upgrade your bass for less than a hundred dollars with the Pioneer TS-SW250.
+If your budget is more limited, you can still upgrade your bass with the Pioneer TS-SW250.
 It’s best utilized in small enclosures, like a truck cab or 2-seat vehicle, and has a mounting depth of 3.125 inches, making it easy to install either behind or under seats.
 It’s designed to emphasize the lowest three octaves (from 20-160Hz)—the frequencies most speakers miss.
 It’s got a 4-layer voice coil of heat-resistant polyester resin that keeps the system cool and increases the power output, allowing it to deliver huge bass in a tight space.
 This should be on anyone’s list of the best 10” shallow mount subwoofers.

 Another excellent option for the cost-conscious consumer, this Kicker subwoofer is impressive for its versatility.
 It can be wired for either 4- or 1-ohm impedance and handles up to 600 watts RMS (continuous power), allowing it to work with a variety of set-ups—great news if you think you might upgrade other pieces of your system in the future and want to leave your options open.
 The rubber surround will hold up under consistent heavy use and the polypropylene cone is injected-molded for greater durability.
 With a mounting depth of 3.5 inches, it’s easy to install in most vehicles, and provides a consistently clear, punchy bass.